RaytracerTim/Cryptography-with-Python-Fernet/README.md

 # Cryptography-with-Python-Fernet
 Basic cryptography with Python using Fernet.
-Converts plaintext into encrypted text.
+Converts plaintext into encrypted text also keeps log of key and the data in text file.

 Prerequisite:
 Cryptography Python Library - pip3 install cryptography